HMAS Warramunga (FFH 152): Operational history

 On 7 April 2024, Warramunga conducted a joint patrol in the South China Sea with BRP Antonio Luna and BRP Valentin Diaz of the Philippine Navy, USS Mobile of the US Navy, and JS Akebono of the Japan Maritime Self-Defense Force.
 This marked the first multinational patrol between the nations.

+HMAS Warramunga participated at the International Fleet Review 2026 held at Visakapatanam in India in February 2026.